jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     :emphasize-lines: 3-4

-    E       AssertionError: assert 'I am alive' == '11' E
+    E       AssertionError: assert 'I am alive' == '11'
-    E         - 11
-    E         + I am alive

   because when I added assert_ before the statement it became a command to Python_ - ``DO NOT CONTINUE if "'I am' + ' alive' == '11'" is False``

-  - the ``- 11`` shows my expectation - what I wrote as the result, which is what is missing from the actual result
-  - the ``+ I am alive`` shows reality - what the actual result is, which is what is missing from my expectation

   .. attention:: If your result is different, check that you added a space before ``alive``, it should be ``' alive'`` not ``'alive'``.